novaugust/code-wyoming-wiki/Day-35.md

-Today was a project day to work on your WordPress Theme.
+Today is a project day to work on your WordPress Theme.